Dr. Linus Wagner: Everything you told me, Mr. Jane, is total fiction, isn't it?

-In "Little Red Corvette" the power of Tommy "Volker" (that's TV, people) rests in the hands of a little boy holding the remote who witnesses the murder of a geologist who knew about the mass murder of the Brazilian tribe that threatened TV's power play.
-TV orders the little boy to be killed but the hired killer says he didn't sign up to kill little boys and hides him with his brother's ex-wife and eventually kills himself by crossing a dangerous intersection.
+In "Little Red Corvette" the power of Tommy Volker (that's TV, people) rests in the hands of a little boy holding the remote who witnesses the murder of a geologist who knew about the mass murder of the Brazilian tribe that threatened TV's power play. (just like the Iraq War was a power play about energy) TV orders the little boy to be killed but the hired killer says he didn't sign up to kill little boys and hides him with his brother's ex-wife and eventually kills himself by crossing a dangerous intersection.
 Eventually, TV learns the boy is still alive with the help of a red head in CBI who likes to watch and says "she didn't sign up for this" but gives TV the picture of the boy.
 TV orders another hitman to kill the boy but he refuses as he says "he didn't sign up for this."
 TV tracks the boy down at the Redland Zoo but "Lisbuns" puts TV in a cage.
 But who controls TV?

 Watching the "Little Red Corvette" going around in circles, perhaps Bruno Heller was making a political statement (what goes around...) about the power of TV in the wrong hands ala the RED FOX (Furland) and friends like Prince of Darkness Dick Cheney and the revelation that its propaganda signs deceive US into criminal actions like the IRAQ WAR.
-And we all certainly loved to watch the bombing of Baghdad on HDTV.
+And we all loved to watch the bombing of Baghdad on HDTV.
+(NB.
+Loved Volker's impression of George W. reading "My Pet Goat.")
 IF we don't like what we are watching, we control the remote and could make a change in our killing decisions.
 We could say we didn't sign up for this (we did but sent our poor unemployed men and women to do our killing for US).
-(NB.
-The main technology used in home remote controls is infrared (IR) light.
-The signal between a remote control handset and the device it controls consists of pulses of infrared light, which is invisible to the human eye.)
 So who controls the remote?
-On "LRC" "He is MAR"(VIN PETTIGREW) but on The Mentalist it's Patrick Jane.
+On "LRC" "He is MAR"(VIN PETTIGREW), but on The Mentalist it's Patrick Jane.

-Jane appears to be a Sherlock Homes super-sleuth character, but in reality is a mental patient with a cracked eggshell who suffers from paranoid delusions due to feelings of extreme guilt in the deaths of his wife and child who were burned as he was (CBI = intensive burn care?) in a horrific car accident involving a driver named Tanner when he failed to stop at a BLINKING RED LIGHT CROSSING AN INTERSECTION, hence the RJ symbol, while he was driving intoxicated (Patrick Jane anagram is "Captain Jerk") and spends his days with the remote watching TV shows, which generate his ideas for the delusional episodes.
+Scrambled Eggs: Jane appears to be a Sherlock Homes super-sleuth character, but in reality is a mental patient with a cracked eggshell who suffers from paranoid delusions due to feelings of extreme guilt in the deaths of his wife and child who were burned as he was (CBI = intensive burn care?) in a horrific car accident involving a driver named Tanner when he failed to stop at a BLINKING RED LIGHT CROSSING AN INTERSECTION, hence the RJ symbol, while he was driving intoxicated (Patrick Jane anagram is "Captain Jerk") and spends his days with the remote watching TV shows, which generate his ideas for the delusional episodes.
+Note: Jane's eggshell blue car - a vintage 1972 Citroen DS 20 that Warner Bros., producer of "The Mentalist" for CBS, had in its inventory.
+It was used in the 2008 movie "Speed Racer."
+For "The Mentalist," the car was shipped from Germany and painted eggshell blue (it was originally red).

 Burning clues: Jane burns his Red John files with a bottle of booze.
 "The Mentalist" is obsessed with fire, as in half the episodes it plays a significant plot point.
 Out of the Frye-ing pan into the...
 As Kristina Frye discovered, when you get too close to Red John, you get burned.
 "Tiger, Tiger burning bright, they were "Au-burned."
 In the "Red Mile" episode Jane arrives at a crime scene outside Auburn, California.
 Shouts from Alabama football fans of "Roll Tide" first appeared during the Alabama-Auburn Tiger IRON BOWL game in 1907.
 Curiously, a corpse was found in a burned car in "Ruby Slippers," in which Jane discovers the identity of Fifi Nix, like Jane's Phoenix, has risen from the ashes of his past life.
 In "Red Dawn" Jane is given a desk next to a fire extinguisher that is there, then it's gone, then it's there again.
 Fake Red John read all about it - catch the fire-y headline on the front page of the newspaper Tim Carter was reading before Jane shot him.
 Red John appeared to Jane in the burn mask.
 Jane: It's not my fire.